dejbug/dejbug.github.io/index.md

 This morning I notice that (again) my weforum feed fails: AssertionError: Error::Io("error trying to connect: tcp connect error: Connection timed out (os error 110)") https://atoms.fermyon.app/weforum .
 Testing locally worked fine so maybe "the imperfection is yours" http://transcripts.terrafirmascapers.com/104.htm http_send? https://github.com/fermyon/spin-python-sdk/issues/48

-## Update

-All those urgent-seeming things that also seemed important https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method ... well, after they were *properly* attended to -- by which I probably just mean to say that my brain has finally developed a **proper** kind of fuzziness and warmth (which one might also call exhaustion) which is to me the tell-tell sign of the distinct possibility that today, maybe, I can go ahead and pretend that indeed I have done well -- so after I have let myself go a bit with whatever I felt like doing rather than doing that which really needed doing, well, I finally came around to setting up for testing and tried the feed again to take a look at that strange error message one more time and wouldn't you know the darn thing just worked.
-Like nothing bad had ever happened to it.
-I hope it wasn't some transient network thing or Cloudflare going paranoid over the eddies in the all-sorts-of-general-mish-mash that is its cloud.
-I hope it was some Fermyon <3 thing and that the busy people there were awake and pretty much on top of it.

-Tomorrow I will need to take care of some chess club things.
-I need a Swiss Tournament pairer.
-I really do not want to use somebody else's though.
-But there's not much time until first round and people need to know.

 ## Testing

 To find more out, first I will need a way to relay requests through fermyon e.g. `curl xyz.fermyon.app/get/<url>?user-agent=X`.
 Sadly, this won't work.
 I had a lapse of memory and forgot that every app has "allowed_http_hosts" permissions hard-coded into it.
 Which is probably a good idea.